TradingView vs. TrendSpider

 Looking to take your trading to the next level through advanced technical analysis and screeners?
 Then it’s worth looking at popular tools like TradingView and TrendSpider.
 These two web-based platforms offer highly capable technical charts and a huge range of indicators.

-TradingView puts you in contact with thousands of other traders to share ideas and puts a coding language for developing your own indicators at your fingertips.
+TradingView enables you to share ideas with thousands of other traders and develop your own indicators using an easy-to-learn coding language.
 TrendSpider takes some of the work out of technical analysis by automating common studies like Fibonacci retracements and finding chart patterns for you.

 So, how do these two technical analysis platforms stack up, and which is better for you?
 Let’s compare the two to find out.

 TradingView launched in 2011.
-Thanks in large part to the fact that many of the platform’s tools and social network are available for free, it has quickly expanded.
-The company recently surpassed more than one million monthly active users, and TradingView’s charts and commentary are integrated into a number of major brokerage platforms.
+Thanks in large part to the fact that many of the platform’s tools and social network are available for free, it expanded quickly.
+The company now has more than 50 million active users and is the most-visited investing website online.
+In addition, TradingView’s charts and commentary are integrated into many major brokerage platforms.

-TrendSpider is a much younger and smaller platform.
-It launched in 2018 and, as of 2019, had only attracted around 4,000 users.
+TrendSpider is a newer and much smaller platform.
+It launched in 2018 and has only attracted around 4,000 users.
 However, the company has continued to release new features since its launch and has positioned itself as one of the most powerful and user-friendly automated charting platforms on the market.

 TradingView vs. TrendSpider: Similarities